Walter Howell

 Walter Neville Howell OAM (born 17 December 1929) is an Australian former representative and Olympic medal winning rower.
 He competed at two Olympic Games, racing at the 1956 Melbourne Olympics in the men's eight and at the 1960 Rome Olympics in the Men's coxed pair.
 He won a gold medal at the 1962 Perth Commonwealth Games in the Men's eight and represented in the Australian eight at the inaugural 1962 World Rowing Championships.

 Club and state rowing

-He was born in the state of Victoria and initially rowed from the Preston Rowing Club in Melbourne before moving to the Banks Rowing Club from 1951.
+Howell was born in the state of Victoria and initially rowed from the Preston Rowing Club in Melbourne before moving to the Banks Rowing Club from 1951.
 Howell first made state selection for Victoria in 1951 contesting the King's Cup at the Australian Interstate Regatta.
 He then rowed in every Victorian King's Cup crew from 1951 to 1962 except '58 and '61.
 In those ten crews he enjoyed six victories, three silver and one bronze medal finish.